Hours

 You should begin the GPS when you receive it.
 It will help you 1). prepare for June Advising, 2). complete course selection for the fall semester, 3). explore more intentionally your academic plans and goals, and 4). help your lower-division adviser get to know you better.

-You may submit the GPS anytime between May 27 and 11:59 p.m.
-EDT on July 13.
+You may submit the GPS anytime between May 1 and 11:59 p.m.
+EDT on May 31.
 Regardless of when you submit your GPS, review your answers carefully since you will not be able to make changes to the GPS once submitted.
-The GPS will help your lower-division adviser advise you more effectively by apprising them of your interests, concerns, and academic plans.
+The GPS will help your lower-division advisor advise you more effectively by apprising them of your interests, concerns, and academic plans.

 Visit the Prehealth @ WFU website for important information about course recommendations based on your AP/IB experience and projected major.